MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/discover-url-organization-web-api.md

 With the Web API discovery service, you can use standard `$filter` and `$select` parameters to a Web API service request to customize the returned list of instance data.
 <!-- TODO should only talk about the global discovery service -->
-In addition to datacenter specific Discovery services, that are available on the 2011 (SOAP) endpoint and through the Web API, there is also a Web API only global Discovery service that spans all operational datacenters.
+In addition to datacenter specific Discovery services, that are available on the 2011 (SOAP) endpoint and through the Web API, there is also a Web API only Global Discovery service that spans all operational datacenters.
 For more information about the Discovery service on the 2011 endpoint see [Discovery Service](../org-service/discovery-service.md)

 ## Information provided by the Discovery service